torodb/stampede/stampede/documentation/docs/faq.md

 ## Why that name?

 Toro means bull in Spanish.
 ToroDB was founded in Madrid, Spain, by [8Kdata](https://8kdata.com/).
 It is the very first general-purpose database software ever built by a Spanish entity.
-We are very proud of this fact and wanted to name it after a well-known symbol of Spain, the toro.
-And the toro is a fast, solid, strong, but noble animal.
+We are very proud of this fact and wanted to name it after a well-known symbol of Spain, the Toro.
+And the Toro is a fast, solid, strong, but noble animal.
 Just like ToroDB.

 ## If ToroDB uses PostgreSQL, why not just base it on jsonb?

-jsonb is a really cool data type for PostgreSQL, with a rich function set support that allows JSON data in a regular column, and it supports advanced indexing. jsonb was intended to allow adding some unstructured column(s) to your relational tables, and it fits really well for that purpose.
-But ToroDB's design and goals go way beyond jsonb's:
+PostgreSQL's `jsonb` is a very powerful data type to support JSON data in a regular column.
+Its main use case is to add unstructured column(s) to a relational model.
+But ToroDB's design and goals go way beyond `jsonb`:

-* Transform your unstructured data to a relational design, that leads to significant improvements in storage/IO/cache, having data partitioned by "type" and automatic data normalization.
+* Transform your unstructured data to a [relational schema](relational-schema.md).
+This leads to significant improvements in storage, IO, and caching because it automatically partitions data by "type".

-* Provide native support for a NoSQL API --like ToroDB does with MongoDB's wire protocol and query API-- so you could directly use your MongoDB drivers, code and tools to interface with the database.
+* Provide native support for a NoSQL API.
+ToroDB supports MongoDBs wire protocol and query API so you can your MongoDB drivers, code and tools to access the data in PostgreSQL.

-* Offer replication and sharding the same way NoSQL does (like replicating from a MongoDB replica set).
+* Offer replication and sharding the same way NoSQL does.
+ToroDB can stream MongoDB's replica set oplog and thus become a replication target.
+This enables you to continue using MongoDB for your operative systems but at the same time use PostgreSQL rich SQL for analytics.

 * Support non-PostgreSQL backends.
-While we love PostgreSQL, one size does not fit all, and other people have different requirements or different environments, like MPP (Massively Parallel) databases, in-memory solutions or just different stacks.
+We love PostgreSQL.
+Nevertheless you might prefer the SQL database you already have or need a specialized solution like MPP (Massively Parallel) or in-memory databases.

-Still, ToroDB uses a little bit of jsonb internally: to represent arrays of scalar values; and to represent the structure table, which stores the "shape" ("type") of the documents in the collection.
+Still, ToroDB uses a little bit of `jsonb` internally: to represent arrays of scalar values; and to represent the structure table, which stores the "shape" ("type") of the documents in the collection.

+## What databases does ToroDB support as backend?

+Currently, ToroDB only supports PostgreSQL as a backend.

+## Are there any plans to support other backends?

+It was always a design principle to support other backends too.
+It is technically possible and is on your roadmap.
+Stay tuned!

 ## What about ToroDB's performance?

 Contrary to some popular beliefs, RDBMSs are not slow.
 Indeed, they can be quite fast.
 It's not hard, for instance, to achieve dozens or [hundreds of thousands of tps on RDBMSs like PostgreSQL](http://obartunov.livejournal.com/181981.html).
 The main problem is that benchmarks usually compare apples to oranges.

-Durability, for instance, is frequently reduced or suppressed in most NoSQL benchmarks, while it significantly impacts performance.
-The same goes on with replication.
-Take for instance a typical MongoDB benchmark, add journaling and replication (which you will very likely have turned on in a production environment), and your numbers will drop by an order of magnitude (160K tps vs 32K tps, 50% reads + 50% writes: [http://obartunov.livejournal.com/181981.html](http://obartunov.livejournal.com/181981.html)).
+Durability, for instance, is often reduced or even disabled in NoSQL benchmarks--this has a significant impact on performance.
+If you take a typical MongoDB benchmark, change the configuration to reflect a typical production environment (e.g., add journaling and replication) the numbers drop by an order of magnitude (160K tps vs 32K tps, 50% reads + 50% writes: [http://obartunov.livejournal.com/181981.html](http://obartunov.livejournal.com/181981.html)).

-## What databases does ToroDB support as backends?
-Are there any plans to support other backends?

-Currently, ToroDB supports PostgreSQL as a backend.
-However, design and code have always kept in mind the possibility of supporting other backends.
-So it's technically possible and it will happen.
-Stay tuned!

 ## How do I optimally configure PostgreSQL for ToroDB?

-As per ToroDB, there are no special configuration parameters required.
-So it really depends on your hardware characteristics, workload, network architecture and so on.
-Usual PostgreSQL configuration recommendations apply.
-There are hundreds of places on the Internet that discuss how to do this.
-You may start from [Tuning Your PostgreSQL Server](https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server) if you need some help.

-Here are some recommendations though:

-As with any other Postgres configuration, don't forget to tune the "ususal suspects" such as shared_buffers and checkpoint_segments (or max_wal_size if on 9.5).

-Be aware of the memory allocated for PostgreSQL and the JVM if they are both co-located.
-If this is the case, you may probably want to allocate shared_buffers as you usually do, but reduce effective_cache_size by at least the maximum amount of heap allocated by the JVM (-Xmx).

-Consider [setting synchronous_commit](http://www.postgresql.org/docs/9.4/static/runtime-config-wal.html) to off if you can tolerate some potential data loss.
-This will not corrupt your data in any way, and may improve performance.
-It is similar to MongoDB's behavior, where you may get writes acknowledged that may be lost if the server crashes during a small time window after the write happened.
-Please review wal_writer_delay if setting synchronous_commit to off to control the risk of potential data loss.

-Make sure that ToroDB's configuration parameters generic.connectionPoolSize and generic.reservedReadPoolSize do not add up to more than max_connections.

-Use data checksums for your PostgreSQL cluster if you want checksum validation at rest.
+ToroDB doesn't have any special requirements.
+The PostgreSQL configuration should match your hardware and workload.

+Nevertheless, we have some [PostgreSQL configuration tips](configuration/postgresql-configuration-tips.md).
+Beyond that, any general PostgreSQL tuning guide applies--e.g., [Tuning Your PostgreSQL Server](https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server).

 ## What is ToroDB's license?